vsp1601/log-monitor-script/README.md

   2. Keywords: Modify the keywords list to include specific keywords or patterns you want to track within the log entries (e.g., "error", "warning").
   3. Summary Interval: Adjust the summary_interval variable to change how often a summary report is generated (measured in seconds).

+  For second file with Email Configuartion:
+  1. We have to configure the sender and receiver email address, critical_keyword.

 Steps to Run the Script:
   1. Save the script as log-monitor.py.
   2. Open a terminal and navigate to the directory containing the script.